mengelhard/mmci_applied_ds/quizzes/block4.md

   - values are rarely missing, and patterns of missingness, although not random, are not informative or correlated with outcomes such as mortality
   - values are frequently missing, and patterns of missingness are correlated with mortality and other outcomes
 3. Which of the following imputation strategies is *not* used by the authors (and not advisable)?
-  - fill in missing values with zeros
+  - fill in missing values with the maximum value found in the training set
   - fill in missing values with the last observed measurement of that type
   - fill in missing values with a predictive model trained on observed values
 4. When used in combination with a non-RNN model, more sophisticated imputation strategies (e.g. MICE and MissForest) performed better than simple strategies (e.g. Mean, Forward, Simple).